 VBA Type Statement is used to define variables under one single group name with different data types assigned to each variable.
 This helps us to group together multiple variables under a single object to use them under the defined type name.

-By declaring the Type statement, we can avoid using Class modules in VBA.
-It doesn’t need any string modules because it can be embedded into already existing modules, which can save us space.
+We can avoid using Class modules in VBA by declaring the Type statement.
+It does not need any string modules because we can embed it into existing modules, saving us space.

-In one of the earlier articles, we have discussed the “VBA ENUM” to group together all the variables under the single group name.
+In one of the earlier articles, we discussed the “VBA ENUM” to group all the variables under a single group name.

 Enum Mobiles